-- The Online Library provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings, etc. In addition, students can request items which are not held in the library via the library's Inter-Library loans service with the British Library.
+- The Online Library - provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings.
+Plus items not held in the library can be requested via the library's Inter-Library loans service with the British Library.

-- Senate House Library provides free reference access for all registered distance and flexible learning students.
+- Senate House Library - provides free reference access for all registered distance and flexible learning students.